IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 The device will be in a non-operational state until a `DeviceDownTimeout` has been reached after which the device will be marked as operational again.
-When this occurs, the device will be placed in a “last chance” state, meaning that regardless of the `AllowedFails` setting, a single failure will trigger the device back to non-operational, but a successful response will restore the device to normal.
+When this occurs, the device will be placed in a “last chance” state, meaning that regardless of the `AllowedFails` setting, a single failure will trigger the device back to non-operational for the `DeviceDownTimeout` again, but a successful response will restore the device to normal.